falkr/ttm4175/pages/networking-2.md

 6. `dig -x 129.241.160.102`

 ## Configure a DHCP server

 Disconnect the _router_ from the Internet (remove the Ethernet cable, do **not** connect it to the client) and follow these steps:

+:steps:
 1. Activate DHCP on the interface *eth0* by editing the *isc-dhcp-server* configuration file (see hint on config if needed).
 2. Configure the DHCP server properties in the *dhcpd.conf* file without forgetting to:

   - declare this DHCP server as authoritative (the official DHCP server for a LAN);
   - specify a subnet and range;
   - provide the required DNS information;
   - specify the *router* Pi as the default router;
   - assign a fixed IP address to the _client_

+:steps
 3. *stop* and *disable* the service *dhcpcd.service*;
 4. Make sure the *eth0* interface is *UP* and configured with an IP address within the subnet specified in the DHCP server;
 5. *start* (and optionally *enable*) the *isc-dhcp-server.service*.